atomvm/AtomVM/doc/src/programmers-guide.md

 * Bignums.
 Integer values are restricted to 64-bit values.
 * Bit Syntax.
 While packing and unpacking of arbitrary (but less than 64-) bit values is support, packing and unpacking of integer values at the start or end of a binary, or bordering binary packing or extraction must align on 8-bit boundaries.
 Arbitrary bit length binaries are not currently supported.
-* SMP support.
-The AtomVM VM is currently a single-threaded process.
 * The `epmd` and the `disterl` protocols are not supported.
 * There is no support for code hot swapping.
 * There is no support for a Read-Eval-Print-Loop.
 (REPL)